somewhatabstract/checksync/README.md

 1. Commit your tagged files!

-To get more information about the various arguments that `checksync` supports as well as information about sync-tags, run `yarn checksync --help`.
+To get more information about the various arguments that `checksync` supports as well as information about sync-tags, run `pnpm checksync --help`.

 ### Target file paths